touzet/pampa/README.md

 ### Fill in

+'''
+ usage:
+ python3 pampa_craft --fillin
+   -p PEPTIDE_TABLE Peptide table to complete
+   -o OUTPUT        Path to the output file (new peptide table)
+'''

 ## Bug Report

 PAMPA is still under development.
-If you come across any bugs, glitches, or unexpected behavior, please take a moment to report it using our GitHub Issues page.
+If you come across any bugs or unexpected behavior, please take a moment to report it using our GitHub Issues page.
 Just click on the "Issues" tab above and create a new issue.
+You may also contact the author (helene.touzet@univ-lille.fr).

 We value your all feedback and contributions.
 Thank you for helping us make the PAMPA project better!